-Licensed Practical or Licensed Vocational nurses, as they are called in Texas and California, work in nursing homes, extended care facilities, hospitals, physicians’ offices and in private homes under the supervision of physicians or registered nurses.
+Licensed Practical or Licensed Vocational nurses, as they are called in Texas and California, provide basic nursing care and work under the direction of registered nurses and doctors.
+They work in nursing homes, extended care facilities, hospitals, physicians’ offices and in private homes under the supervision of physicians or registered nurses.
 LPNs help patients with daily activities such as bathing, dressing, eating and toileting.
 They dress wounds, install catheters, start IVs, monitor equipment, check vital signs, deliver medications and much more.
 While basic, their responsibilities are absolutely imperative to the quality of care.
 Among all care givers they have the most intimate hands-on relationship with their patients.

 How does it feel to be a practical nurse?

 While the proximity to patient’s body functions and often-serious health issues may seem unpleasant, LPNs find the impact they have on patients’ lives to be extraordinarily rewarding.
 They often become the closest companions and confidants to their patients and their families.
 LPNs are part of a very caring community which includes not only physicians and nurses, but rehabilitation and social therapists as well as aids and administrators.